top of page

 • At least 15 hours a week are spent running errands, taking showers, giving baths, putting the kids to bed, packing lunches, doing dishes, doing laundry, folding laundry, putting away the laundry (basically, a lot of laundry!) and other household tasks.

-Obviously, many weeks look different, but this is the basic structure of how my time is spent as a working mom.
+Obviously, many weeks look different, but this is the basic structure of how my time is spent as a busy working parent.

 Get super curious about who you are and how you want to manage your time.